 My degree was in Advertising at Southampton Solent which covered marketing, business and advertising skills which combined with my online advertising project for Unicycle.com and enthusiasm for all things internet based helped me get my first junior SEO job at a small web development company.

-I moved to Koozai, a digital marketing agency in Spring 2010 and thoroughly enjoyed working with such a fun and motivated team.
+I moved to Koozai, a digital marketing agency in Spring 2010 and thoroughly enjoyed working with such a fun and motivated team until the end of 2013.
 I worked on a wide range of SEO and PPC clients whilst developing my analytics skills from average user level to expert, developing analytics services and training both within the company and for external clients.
 Here I wrote a number of posts about web analytics and even filmed some tutorial videos.

 At the end of 2013 I jumped at the chance to focus solely on web analytics, taking on a newly created analytics position at ecommerce retailer Wiggle, a global bike and triathlon shop.
 Here I have worked on improving the functionality and usage of our Google Analytics accounts, including migrating to universal analytics and training over 100 people to be able to get the data they need for their roles.
 This has included managing many custom dimensions, custom reports and building automated dashboards with the APIs.
 I am proud to say that the Insights team is now a core part of the business.